themecreek/Headway/README.md

-The Eager app to help integrate and customize the changelog as a service: https://headwayapp.co/. =)
+The app to help integrate and easly customize the changelog as a service: https://headwayapp.co/. =)

 Install with Eager: